mia-platform/mia-platform-cloud-templates/Project Blueprints/terraform-manager-project-template/README.md

 | `DEVOPS_TRIGGER_USER` | The Azure DevOps username or service account used to trigger the pipeline | `myuser@domain.com` |
 | `DEVOPS_TRIGGER_PRIVATE_ACCESS_TOKEN` | The Azure DevOps Personal Access Token (PAT) for authentication | `abcdef1234567890` |

-## Sample Incrastructure Resources
+## Sample assets
-To setup this solution you need to have some Infrastructure Components configured in the Software Catalog, Following, the asset definitions for a two samples.
+To setup this solution you need to have some Infrastructure Components configured in the Software Catalog, and some existing Terraform repositories.
+Following, some sample definitions.

 ### Azure Storage
+Asset descriptor for Software Marketplace item related to Azure Storage.
+The `terraformProjectId` parameter must reference an existing Terraform project on Azure DevOps: that will be the repository where the Terraform scripts to be executed are committed.
+That pipeline will be executed with the generated Terraform variables.
 ```json
 {
   "generator": {